Better than Zoom and Google Meet: Try these Free Software powered video conferencing apps and services

 tube.tchncs.de and other PeerTube instances that support live-streaming can be another option. joinpeertube.org/instances has a list of PeerTube instances and you can filter the list by choosing 'Video maker' profile and 'Yes' to 'And do live streams' option.
 Apps like NewPipe and Fedilab support watching PeerTube videos and live streams.
 OBS can be used to stream classes live.

 BigBlueButton instances generally have more capacity than Jitsi instances and instances like meet.nixnet.services can scale up to 270+.
-Mixed approach of live-streaming and using separate text chat for questions can increase the limits.
+Mixed approach of live-streaming and using separate text chat for questions can increase the number of participants.
 BigBlueButton supports white board, presentations, live-streaming on YouTube.
 We suggest you to avoid live-stream on YouTube.
 BigBlueButton doesn't need any app on mobiles to work, people can simply join via any web browser.
-Chiguru also runs a BigBlueButton server especially for online classes and includes paid plans according to your needs.

 Conferences conducted using only free software